How To Care For Your Clogs

 With the right care your funkis clogs and sandals can last you for years, here's how:

 - Be careful with the wooden sole.
 Although the wood is hard and durable, it can be a fragile material if not treated right.
 If dropped or if you should knock into something, the wood may chip.
 We do not offer replacements or refunds for chipped clogs unless there is a clear fault with the product.

 - The natural coloured leather is completely untreated and sensitive to moisture and dirt and will darken with time.
 If you want the natural coloured leather to be more resistant to moisture and dirt, you can treat the leather carefully with a small amount of olive oil or our funkis clog balsam.
 This will give the leather a darker golden tone.

 - The natural wooden base can be lightly sanded back to remove marks and dirt.

 - The shoes will last longer if you re-sole them regularly.
 The rubber sole can easily be replaced at your local shoe repair shop.

-- In some styels the leather may seem hard in the beginning but will soften and shape around your foot with wear.
+- In some styles the leather may seem hard in the beginning but will soften and shape around your foot with wear.

-- Due to the organic nature of the material, it vary in colour, texture and thickness.
+- Due to the organic nature of the material, it varies in colour, texture and thickness.

 - The funkis label on the sole may wear off.
 If this happens you can remove the glue with nail polish removal or a light sand.